 This lens is quite simply one of the best lenses on the market today for astrophotography.

 Astrophotography can be an expensive hobby, not least because this genre of photography demands the use of expensive lenses that have wide maximum apertures.
 Fortunately, there are some excellent budget-friendly options available, too, like the Rokinon/Samyang 14mm f/2.8.
-Although this South Korean-made lens is one of the cheapest models in this round-up, it deserves to be listed as one of the best lenses for astrophotography.
+Although this South Korean-made lens is one of the cheapest models in this round-up, we gave it 4/5 stars in our Rokinon/Samyang 14mm f/2.8 review and feel it deserves to be listed as one of the best lenses for astrophotography.

 There are reasons why this lens is cheaper than other ultra-wide lenses and that is primarily because this lens is fully manual – both the focus and aperture are controlled manually.
 As the focus is usually set manually in astrophotography anyway, this doesn’t present a problem.
 Similarly, setting the aperture using the manual adjustment ring near the base of the lens is not a huge issue.
 It does, however, mean that there’s no electronic connection between the lens and the camera attached to it, so no image data will be relayed with your images.
 The construction of the lens body, although plastic, is fairly solid and lightweight.